DPCscience/SFSI/inst/md/family_index.md

 **6. Predicting values for a large testing set using parallel computing**

 Analysis of a large number of individuals can be computational demanding.
 The options `nCores` and `subset` enable both parallel and distributed computing.
-For parallel computing, option `nCores` allows to simultaneously run the program on several cores.
+For parallel computing, option `mc.cores` allows to simultaneously run the program on several cores.
 For distributed computing, `subset=c(j,nc)` divides the testing set into 'nc' chunks and run only the chunk 'j' separately.
 All the testing subsets can be separatelly run in a High Performance Computing (HPC) environment at different nodes.

 ```r